Mitchell Kriegman: Career and education

 Kriegman is the creator, executive producer and co-director of It's a Big Big World which aired on PBS Kids from 2006- 2010.

 As of 2015, Kriegman is a novelist, instructor, and guest-lecturer, living in the Southern California area, and an adjunct professor at the University College Dublin.
 Kriegman has taught webseries development and production and sitcom writing at Stony Brook Southampton, lectures at University of California, Santa Barbara (UCSB).
 Kriegman's second novel, Things I Can't Explain, based on the central character in Clarissa Explains it All, was published in 2015.

+Kriegman, formerly a member of Writers Guild of America, East, left and maintained financial core status.

 Filmography

 Kriegman’s video-art works are in the Castelli-Sonnebend collection, as well as the Paley Center, Museum of Modern Art (MoMA), The Kitchen Center, and the London Institute of Contemporary Arts among others.